Amrmhady92/PhoneContactsUnity/README.md

 The contacts are saved under "\Android\data\com.JuxtapoZition.PhoneBookUnity\files\Saves", save files are not named after the contacts, save files have the extention ".cntct"

 -Viewing Contacts:
-	After creating contacts, you can preview available contacts by pressing on their names in teh Main screen, you will then be moved to the View Contact screen, pressing on the Phone numbers, Emails or links should start a call or go to the link provided.
+	After creating contacts, you can preview available contacts by pressing on their names in the Main screen, you will then be moved to the View Contact screen, pressing on the Phone numbers, Emails or links should start a call or go to the link provided.

 pressing the [Edit] button will send you to the Contact Creation screen with the filled contact details, so you can add or remove details from it.